![]() |

 Hong Kong to Beijing

-There are now three excellent options for travel between Beijing & Hong Kong, in either direction.
+There are two good options for travel between Beijing & Hong Kong, in either direction.

 -

-Option 1, by high-speed train in just 8h56.
-The Guangzhou-Kowloon high-speed rail link opened on 23 September 2018.
-A high-speed Fuxing (revival) train now links Hong Kong West Kowloon Station with Beijing West every day, 1,516 miles in 8h56 at an incredible average speed of 168 mph, right across China.
+Option 1, by high-speed train in 8h56.
+The Guangzhou-Kowloon high-speed rail link opened on 23 September 2018 and a high-speed Fuxing (revival) train links Hong Kong West Kowloon Station with Beijing West every day, 1,516 miles in 8h56 at an incredible average speed of 168 mph.

 -